NguyenHoaiNam/Generate-new-configuration-Openstack/specs/generate-new-configuration.rst

 ===========

 1. Implement a method to get values from configuration file.

-2. Declare yaml file for each project and convince projects to maintain yaml file.
+  - Support to register dynamic section with oslo.config
+  - Implement on each project to support oslo.config get dynamic section

+2. Develop three new attributes: values, template and mapping.

+3. Implement a new function to render config-mapping file from codebase.

-3. Implement a mechanism to generate new configuration based on config-mapping file and old configuration.
+4. Implement a mechanism to generate new configuration based on config-mapping file and old configuration.
 For example [4]_.

 Documentation Impact: